 Ibn ʿArabī was an Arab Andalusian Sufi mystic and philosopher, nicknamed “Son of Plato.”
 He is also one of the best know Astrologers of the Islamic Golden Age.
 Born: July 28, 1165, Murcia – Died: November 10, 1240 in Damascus.
 One of his greatest gifts is what I will call meta – astrology, and articulation of the manifestation of the divine through astrology.

 At about the age of fifteen. he had an extraordinary mystical unveiling or “opening.”
 This is mentioned in his famous account of his meeting with Averroes.
-The experience changed him and only after this original divine “attraction did he begin his Sufi practice .
+The experience changed him and only after this original divine “attraction did he begin his Sufi practices.
 Ibn ‘Arabi also studied the traditional sciences, as did virtually all astrologers.

-His full name, of great importance in the Islamic tradition, consisting of mostly titles and references to his lineage is Muhyī al-dīn Abū ‘Abd Allāh Muhammad bin ‘Alī bin Muhammad bin Ahmad bin ‘Abd Allāh bin al-‘Arabī al-Tā’ī al-Hātimī al-Andalusī
+His full name, of great importance in the Islamic tradition, consisting of most titles and references to his lineage is Muhyī al-dīn Abū ‘Abd Allāh Muhammad bin ‘Alī bin Muhammad bin Ahmad bin ‘Abd Allāh bin al-‘Arabī al-Tā’ī al-Hātimī al-Andalusī

 The title Muhyī al-dīn appears in early manuscripts written during the lifetime of Ibn ‘Arabī, and would seem to have been not simply an honorific title but a conscious appeal to the common Muslim view that in every century of Islam there would appear